calumgrant/logical/README.md

     X has sex "female", age A and A>=60.
 ```

-The comma operator is used to bind multiple attributes to an entity.
-This could be written out as follows:
+The comma is used to bind multiple attributes to an entity.
+Without the comma, the previous example would be written out as:

 ```
 X is retired if